Larry ten Voorde: Early career

-Following an early spell in karting during which he won the German Rotax Max Challenge in various age categories, Ten Voorde made his car racing debut in 2013, competing in the Formula Renault 1.6 NEC series.
-Having started his campaign for Van Amersfoort Racing with a pole position in the opening two rounds, the Dutchman moved to B&W Motorsport for the remainder of the campaign, scoring five podiums — including his maiden win at a red-flagged Zandvoort event — on his way to fourth in the standings.
-Notably, Ten Voorde helped his teammate Roy Geerts to win that season's title, letting him through to take the lead on the final lap of the final race.
-He remained in the series in 2014, although an early double podium at Zandvoort and a pair of poles at Zolder would be the only highlights for him that year, one which Ten Voorde ended without partaking in the final two rounds.
-Subsequently, the Dutchman forewent the 2015 racing season entirely due to a lack of budget.
+Following an early spell in karting during which he won the German Rotax Max Challenge in various age categories, ten Voorde made his car racing debut in 2013, competing in the Formula Renault 1.6 NEC series.
+Having started his campaign for Van Amersfoort Racing with a pole position in the opening two rounds, he moved to B&W Motorsport for the remainder of the campaign, scoring five podiums — including his maiden win at a red-flagged Zandvoort event — on his way to fourth in the standings.
+Notably, ten Voorde helped his teammate Roy Geerts to win that season's title, letting him through to take the lead on the final lap of the final race.
+He remained in the series in 2014, although an early double podium at Zandvoort and a pair of poles at Zolder would be the only highlights for him that year, one which ten Voorde ended without partaking in the final two rounds.
+Subsequently, he forewent the 2015 racing season entirely due to a lack of budget.

 Porsche Cup career

-In 2016, Ten Voorde was able to return to car racing after supposedly impressing teams with his coaching activities during his time spent on the sidelines, winning the Porsche Super Sports Cup.
+In 2016, ten Voorde was able to return to car racing after supposedly impressing teams with his coaching activities during his time spent on the sidelines, winning the Porsche Super Sports Cup.
 He also drove in the Spa event of the F1-supporting Porsche Supercup with race:pro motorsport, finishing eighth.
 This proved to be a gateway, as the Dutch driver entered the Porsche Carrera Cup Germany for the 2017 season, driving for Team Project 1.
 Though Ten Voorde's only win would come at the sparsely-attended round at the Nürburgring, he managed to finish fifth overall, taking five podiums overall and finishing first in the rookies' standings.
 The following year, Ten Voorde remained in PCCG, though he would combine his season with a campaign in the Porsche Supercup.
 In the former, the domination of Thomas Preining and Michael Ammermüller left Ten Voorde in third place overall, which he scored after collecting six podiums.
 His Supercup season did not hold such strong results, as he finished tenth in the standings with a best result of fourth at Silverstone.

-For the 2019 season, Ten Voorde switched teams, driving for MRS GT-Racing in the Supercup and Overdrive Racing by Huber in PCCG.
+For the 2019 season, ten Voorde switched teams, driving for MRS GT-Racing in the Supercup and Overdrive Racing by Huber in PCCG.
 Despite missing the season opener in the former championship, he would come through to finish the year fourth in points with five podiums, one of which turned out to be his first series victory at Monza.
 In Germany meanwhile, an early winning spree helped him to establish an early gap at the top of the standings.
-However, a pair of retirements at the Norisring and a non-points finish at Zandvoort undid Ten Voorde's advantage, leaving him in a third place overall due to multiple victories from Michael Ammermüller and eventual champion Julien Andlauer.
+However, a pair of retirements at the Norisring and a non-points finish at Zandvoort undid ten Voorde's advantage, leaving him in a third place overall due to multiple victories from Michael Ammermüller and eventual champion Julien Andlauer.
 Despite a win at the final race, Ten Voorde finished third in the championship.